Department of Computer and Information Sciences

 - profit (using technology to meet business and organizational goals).

 The flagship program is the undergraduate major in Information Systems, which includes four career track options: Systems, Business, Interface Design, and e-Government.
-The department also offers a combined major in Information Systems and Business Administration, a combined major in Information Systems and e-Business, and a minor in Information Systems.
+The department also offers a minor in Information Systems.

 Information technology (IT) involves the selection, creation, application, integration and administration of computing and communication technologies to meet individual organizational and societal needs.
 Emphasis is on applying current technology in various real world domains.
 As such, a complementary mix of knowledge and practical hands-on skills are needed.
 The undergraduate information technology program prepares students to enter the workplace as IT professionals or to pursue graduate studies in the IT field.
 Programs include a major in Information Technology and a minor in Information Technology.